A topic from the subject of Quantification in Chemistry.

 The following equipment and techniques are commonly used to measure molar concentration:

-• Burette: A burette is a graduated cylinder used to measure the volume of a liquid.
+• Burette: A graduated cylinder used to measure the volume of a liquid accurately during titrations.

-• Pipette: A pipette is a small tube used to transfer a precise volume of liquid.
+• Pipette: A small tube used to transfer a precise volume of liquid.

-• Erlenmeyer flask: An Erlenmeyer flask is a conical flask used to contain solutions.
+• Erlenmeyer flask: A conical flask used to contain solutions during titrations and other experiments.

-• Volumetric flask: A volumetric flask is a flask with a mark indicating the volume of liquid it contains when filled to the mark.
+• Volumetric flask: A flask with a mark indicating the volume of liquid it contains when filled to the mark; used for preparing solutions of known concentration.

-• Titration: Titration is a technique used to determine the concentration of a solution by adding a known volume of a reactant to it until a reaction is complete.
+• Titration: A technique used to determine the concentration of a solution by adding a known volume of a reactant of known concentration until a reaction is complete.
+This often involves an indicator to signal the endpoint.

 Types of Experiments